-Haunted Tugboat in Milwaukee
+Haunted Tugboat Lurks in the Milwaukee Harbor

-I recently heard about this from a friend who is a self-professed Great Lakes boat nerd.
+I recently learned about this from a friend who is a self-professed Great Lakes boat nerd.
 When he’s not filling me in on the latest weird news from Lake Michigan, he’s usually busy stalking freshwater freighters on radar and webcam while researching the complete history of every ship.

 Milwaukee’s Haunted Tugboat

-Today, the 118-year-old Wisconsin is still in operation.
+Today, the 125-year-old Wisconsin is still in operation.
 It seems that anyone who spends some time with her, though, will begin to agree that the crewmen that went down with her in 1941 may have never left.